DillonSteyl/SCIE1000/ContextBased/context_exercise_4.md

 4. Consider using an array of zeros to store your information that you will use to plot the growth curve.

-5. Give your plot a title and label the axes appropriately.
+5. Give your plot the title 'Bacteria Growth Curve' and label the axes as 'Time (hours)' and 'Population (log CFU/mL)'.